kentslaney/login/README.md

 }
 ```

+Another important option for load balancing is being able to have the login
+system as a separate service, only contacted when a access token needs to be
+refreshed or a refresh token revoked (eg when the user logs out).
+In order to
+connect the login service with the client server, the client needs to be able to
+access an open port on the login server.
+While the protocol allows this to be
+open to the internet while remaining secure, it's likely preferable to use
+(reverse) port forwarding on top of ssh to establish the connection unless the
+entire cluster is running behind a firewall.

+The login server will automatically create the websocket processes and to
+integrate a client project `LoginBuilder` just has to be substituted with
+`RemoteLoginBuilder`.
+The default port is `8765`, and the host string will need
+to be changed if it's accessed via IP/DNS instead of port forwarding.

 ## Usage as a Package
 If there is only one project (ie one flask app) that this login service is being
 deployed for, it is also possible to use this repo as a normal package, removing